How to Install Koha Library System on Ubuntu Server 20.04 LTS

 </VirtualHost>

-If you don’t have a domain or simply want to use access your koha instance using an IP address do the following (skip this step if you are using a name-based installation):
+b.
+Configure your server for an IP-based installation.
+If you don’t have a domain or simply want to use access your Koha instance using an IP address, do the following (skip this step if you are using a name-based installation):

-– Decide which ports use – in this example, I’ll use 7001 for the OPAC and 7002 for the Staff page but it can be anything you like (except ports 0 – 1023, these are reserved ports and are used by default by various applications) .
+In this example,we’ll use 7001 for the OPAC and 7002 for the Staff page but it can be anything you like (except ports 0 – 1023, these are reserved ports and are used by default by various applications).
 If you are using a firewall (which you should!) allow access to these two ports.

 – Open your instance config.

-sudo nano /etc/apache2/sites-available/demo.conf
+sudo vim /etc/apache2/sites-available/demo.conf

-– Change the virtual host of your OPAC section from <VirtualHost *:80>
+- Change the virtual host of your OPAC section from

-to <VirtualHost *:7001>.
+to

-– Change the virtual host of your Staff section from <VirtualHost *:80>
+- Change the virtual host of your Staff section from

-to <VirtualHost *:7002>.
+to

 – Replace the ServerAdmin email in both VirtualHost sections with your own (in this example, I use [email protected]).
 This will be visible to users when they encounter a problem and enable them to contact you.